hanami/controller/README.md

 action.format                                 # :json
 ```

-You can restrict the accepted mime types:
+You can restrict the accepted MIME types:

 ```ruby
 class Show